Allianz - Travel

 Do I Need Travel Insurance if I have Health Insurance?

 While on a rainforest hike in Costa Rica, you catch your foot on a liana vine and crash to the ground.
-As your ankle swells to alarming proportions, you manage to hobble back to the jeep and reach a nearby private hospital.
-But when you pull out your U.S. health insurance card, the hospital staff shakes their heads.
+As your ankle swells, you manage to hobble back to the jeep and reach a nearby private hospital.
+But when you pull out your U.S. health insurance card, the hospital staff shake their heads.
+They won’t take your card.
 It's cash up front or nothing.

 Do I need travel insurance if my insurer offers overseas health insurance?

-When you're planning an overseas trip, you should call your insurance company beforehand to ask if your plan includes overseas health insurance.
-Some do, some don't, and some will cover you only in certain situations.
-The U.S. Department of State suggests some questions to ask your insurer, including:
+When you're planning an overseas trip, you should call your insurance company beforehand to ask if your plan can reimburse you for emergency care received while traveling abroad.

 Do I need travel insurance if I have Medicare?

-You can purchase a Medigap policy to cover emergency care received outside the United States.
-This policy pays 80 percent of the billed charges for certain medically necessary emergency care outside the U.S. after you meet a $250 yearly deductible.
+You can purchase a Medigap policy to cover emergency care received outside the United States, but that coverage is limited.
+Medigap plans can reimburse 80 percent of the billed charges for certain medically necessary emergency care outside the U.S. after you meet a yearly deductible.
 Medigap coverage has a lifetime limit of $50,000.

-The OneTrip Prime Plan from Allianz Global Assistance, on the other hand, has no deductible and offers benefits for 100 percent of losses due to covered medical emergencies, up to $50,000 per trip.
+The OneTrip Prime plan from Allianz Partners, on the other hand, has no deductible and offers benefits for 100 percent of losses due to covered medical emergencies, up to $50,000 per trip.

-Three things to know about travel insurance vs. overseas health insurance
+Three things to know about travel insurance vs. health insurance

 1. Travel insurance isn't the same thing as health insurance.